-With its joint venture partners, Imperial Oil Resources Limited and ExxonMobil Canada Properties, Enbridge is working to expand the Woodland Pipeline capacity to 570,000 bpd.
-This includes pump modifications and a new intermediate pump station at Abee.
-The target in-service date is mid-2021.
-The Expansion Project provides incremental throughput and will support long-term growth in the oil sands.
+With its Joint Venture partners, Imperial Oil Resources Limited and ExxonMobil Canada Properties, Enbridge is working to expand the Woodland Pipeline capacity to 570,000 bpd.
+The Woodland Capacity Expansion includes pump modifications and a new intermediate pump station at Abee.
+The target in-service date for the Woodland Capacity Expansion is June 2021.
+The Woodland Capacity Expansion Project provides incremental throughput and will support long-term growth in the oil sands.